cnnranderson/Yotzy/README.md

 # Yotzy

-Single player game of the well known 5-Dice!
+Material design game of the well known 5-Dice!

-Some of the features included:
+Some of the gameplay features include:

   * Material design
   * Landscape mode
-  * Highest Score and Lowest Score kept track of
+  * Google Play integrated services
+    - Achievements
+    - Highscore tracking
-  * Game resuming (Coming Soon)
+  * Game Saving

+## About the App

+For learning purposes, this app includes the use of many libraries that people might be interested in utilizing in their own projects.

+  * RxJava
+  * Unit Testing
+  * Google Play Integrations
+  * Dagger 2
+  * Firebase Analytics

 ## License

-This project is released under the [CC-BY-NC Creative Commons 3.0 License](https://creativecommons.org/licenses/by-nc/3.0/us/legalcode).
+This project is released under the MIT License.